hanye311/MTPrompt-PTM/README.md

 <h3>Install using SH file</h3>

 Create a conda environment and use this command to install the required packages inside the conda environment.
-First, make the install.sh file executable by running the following command:
+First, make the <code>install.sh</code> file executable by running the following command:

 ```bash
 chmod +x install.sh